programaker-project/programaker-docs/docs/tutorials/quickstart.md

 You can add the bot to another groups like you add another contact, the bot will answer all **your** `/start` messages in every group (as long as its present).

-Now it's time for you to create your own Plaza program :)
+Now it's time for you to create your own Programaker program :)